mikeloguay/tech-talks/README.md

-# tech-talks
+# Tech talks

-Some presentations of technical stuff that I presented
+Some sessions of technical stuff that I presented to developers